CosmoGridCollab/CosmoGridCollab.github.io/README.md

+### This website is under construction

+Dataset download will become available upon the publication of the accompanying paper

 ### CosmoGrid public release website

 CosmoGrid is large lightcone simulation set for map-level, simulation-based cosmological inference with probes of large scale structure.